To Kwa Wan

 To Kwa Wan (土瓜灣) is a bay and an area of the eastern shore of Kowloon peninsula.
-The area is part of urban Hong Kong, and is situated between Hok Yuen, Hung Hom, Ma Tau Wai and Ma Tau Kok.
+The area is part of urban Hong Kong, and is situated between Hok Yuen, Hung Hom, Ma Tau Chung and Ma Tau Kok.
 Administratively, the area belongs to the Kowloon City District of Kowloon.

 To Kwa Wan is a mixed residential and commercial area, located to the west of the old Kai Tak Airport.

 It comprises mostly mid-20th century residential and light industrial architecture of 10 or fewer floors, built to comply with height restrictions for the former Kai Tak Airport.
 Since the airport closed in 1998, new buildings are taller, often with commercial space on the ground floor, especially along major roads such a Ma Tau Wai Road.
 Consequently, the area has a much-valued cohesive community spirit.

 To Kwa Wan station services this area.

 History

-The name 'To Kwa Wan' literally means 'Potato Bay', named for the sweet potatoes formerly grown here by local Hakka people.
+The name "To Kwa Wan" literally means "Potato Bay", named for the sweet potatoes formerly grown here by local Hakka people.
 From the 19th century, a nearby granite quarry provided construction materials, including for the development of Kai Tak Airport.

 At the time of the 1911 census, the population of To Kwa Wan was 1,072.
 The number of males was 766.

 After World War II, light industrial units sprang up, making products such as toys and textiles.
 Housing rose concurrently with factory buildings, and in the 1970s the area's public housing estates were built to relieve pressure in other crowded areas of Kowloon.

 Poor building standards and ageing have been highlighted by crumbling facades that have hurt or killed people in the area.
 The demolition of older flats has allowed developers to acquire land in To Kwa Wan to build newer and more profitable residential flats.